aham-oudeis/Training/launch_school/RB130-Foundations-more-topics/Notes/binding.md

 ## Binding

-Binding is the mechanism by which closures retain a memory of the environment they were created in.
+A binding of a closure is the totality of the surrounding artifacts that were in scope when the closure is created.

+A binding of a closure comprises of the artifacts that were in scope when the closure is created.

 For instance: